-HEC 515.
+HEC 516.
 Consumer Protection.
 (3).
-Local, state and federal organizations and agencies; their functions, existing laws and pending legislation focused on consumer protection.
+Information concerning local, state, and federal organizations and agencies and their functions, including existing laws and pending legislation written for the protection of the consumer.

 HEC 517.
 Consumer Issues.
 (3).
 Issues of current interest in the consumer area will be explored.